 - Holders of Private Label Products/Brand Owners.

-Upon the signing of the agreement, each Member must fulfill its legal obligations and may become a holder of the Alternative Management Certificate (AMC), which is issued by the MEPPPW as well as use the European-wide “green dot” on packaging items distributed in the Greek market.
+Upon the signing of the agreement, each Member must fulfill its legal obligations and may become a holder of the European-wide “green dot” on packaging items distributed in the Greek market.

 In seeking to assist packagers, both with regard to calculating their contribution to the System, as well as with regard to the submission of their Declaration, HE.R.R.Co has developed a special application which simplifies these processes.